The Constitutional Process of Impeachment: Article 61 and the President of India

 To assess these hypotheses, a comparative case study approach is employed, focusing on President Clinton’s 1998 impeachment and President Trump’s 2019 impeachment.
 This study combines content analysis of newspaper coverage with quantitative analysis of public opinion during these impeachment proceedings.
 Findings reveal a noticeable link between circulation, media coverage, and point of view on impeachment, influenced by the tone of media reporting throughout the impeachment process.

-Impeachment of the Chief Justice of India/Judges
+Impeachment of President of India of the Chief Justice of India/Judges

 The process for impeaching judges, including the Chief Justice of India, is outlined in Article 124(4) of the Indian Constitution.
 Here are the key steps involved: